This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Abdominal pain

 - Yellowing of your skin or the whites of your eyes

 Call 911 for any of the following:

-- Confusion, or being very drowsy and difficult to wake
+- You are confused, or very drowsy and difficult to wake.

 Treatment for liver cancer

 may include any of the following:

 - Surgery may be done to remove tumors that are small and have not spread to other parts of the body.